Classical Verification of Quantum Computations in Linear Time

 The reason is as follows.
 We will first analyze the effect of replacing $D$ by $D^{mid}$ on $\ket{\varphi^\prime_1}$.
-Intuitively $\ket{\varphi_1}$ is the $\bx_1$-branch, the server could not predict $\bx_0$ by claw-freeness thus the blinding operation on $\bx_0$-related entries will not be detected.
-Formally speaking, the following is implied by Lemma \ref{lem:5.2}:
+Intuitively $\ket{\varphi_1}$ is the $\bx_1^{(\switch)}$-branch, the server could not predict $\bx_0^{(\switch)}$ by claw-freeness thus the blinding operation on $\bx_0^{(\switch)}$-related entries will not be detected.
+Formally speaking, the following is implied by Lemma \ref{lem:5.2b}:

-since the $\bd$ register, after generated in the Hadamard test, is read-only, this implies both sides of \eqref{eq:helper1} are still close if a projection on a subset of possible values of $\bd$ is applied.
+Then since the $\bd$ register, after generated in the Hadamard test, is read-only, both sides of \eqref{eq:switch1} are still close to each other if a projection on a subset of possible values of $\bd$ is applied.
 Concretely:

 Now we use properties of the Hadamard test to argue about the $\ket{\varphi^\prime_0}$ branch.
 By Corollary \ref{cor:prepht} we have